creationix/howtonode.org/articles/socket-io-auth.markdown

 ## Epilogue

 That's it!
-You're ready to implement whatever autorization algorithm you want.
+You're ready to implement whatever authorization algorithm you want.
 Enjoy socket.io!